All Cities / NV / Las Vegas

 How Long Is a Building Permit Good For in Las Vegas?

-Permits in Las Vegas last one hundred eighty days to start work.
-After that the permit can be abandoned in another one hundred eighty days.
-You get one extension of up to one hundred eighty days if you show good cause.
+Permits in Clark County give you 180 days to start work.
+After that the permit can be abandoned.
+You get one extension of up to 180 days if you show good cause in writing.

 Who Pulls the Permit in Las Vegas?

-Licensed contractors pull almost all permits in Las Vegas.
-They must hold a valid Nevada state contractor license plus a Clark County business license.
-Homeowners can pull their own permit on a single family home but only under strict rules in Section 22.02.265.
+Contractors must hold a valid Nevada state license plus a Clark County business license.
+They pull the permit in their name for your protection.
+Homeowners can pull permits on their own single family home.

 Chuck’s Take